 So if you want mobile app users to be able to edit your Drupal 8 content, REST export with Views in Drupal 8 will not do for you.
 We could offer you a different solution then like a full REST API in the JSON format, custom endpoints, and so on.

-Whatever are your ideas about third-party integration, our Drupal team will help you implement them!
+Whatever are your ideas about third-party integration, our Drupal company will help you implement them!